rust-lang/ferris-says/README.md

           / '-----' \
 ```

+You can select the think speech mode by supplying `-s think` and you
-You can also use multiple files as input by using the `-f`/`--files` flag!
+can also use multiple files as input by using the `-f`/`--files` flag!

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.